Mukaddim-Rahi/E-Invoice-Solutions/README.md

 For confidentiality reasons, the full codebase is not shared here.
 Instead, this repository provides an overview of the architecture, features, and my contributions.

 ---
+## 🤝 Team & Workflow

+- **Team Collaboration:** Worked in a structured team environment using **Google Groups** for communication and coordination.
+- **Task Management:** Tasks and feature assignments were tracked using **Jira**, ensuring clear responsibilities and timely delivery.
+- **Version Control & Code Review:** Contributed code and collaborated through **Bitbucket Pull Requests**, following best practices for code review, branching, and merging.
+- **Agile Practices:** Participated in sprint planning, daily stand-ups, and retrospective meetings to maintain smooth development cycles.
+--
 ## 🎯 My Contributions
 - **Front-End Development (Primary Role):**
   - Designed and implemented responsive user interfaces using modern frameworks.